stevemussmann/GTseqTools/README.md

 ## Development Notes
 - Additional file format conversion options will be considered upon request.
 - Please report any bugs encountered via the github 'issues' menu above.
-If possible, please attach copies of all input files and include the exact command that caused the error.
+I must be able to replicate errors to fix them, so please attach copies of all input files and include the exact command that caused the error.

 ## Order of operations
 The program conducts all filtering procedures prior to file format conversion.
 Filtering is conducted in the following order: